mdanshin/ldap-auth-server/README.md

 # ldap-auth-server
-Simple prject where implemented LDAP authentication using Passport
+Simple project where implemented LDAP authentication using Passport